 12. Chocolate Chip Carrot Muffins

 Everyone loves a traditional carrot cake or carrot muffin.
 This recipe is a spin-off of these classic carrot baked goods.
-It is the gluten-free and dairy-free version with some chocolatey goodness added.
+It is a gluten-free and dairy-free version with some chocolatey goodness added.

 13. Broccoli Fritters

-These broccoli fritters have a crisp outside and creamy center which tastes more like creamy cheddar and broccoli soup then steamed broccoli.
+These broccoli fritters have a crisp outside and creamy center which tastes more like creamy cheddar and broccoli soup than steamed broccoli.

 14. Gluten-free Coconut Cream Bars